markmatney/code4lib-socal-2023-slides/content.md

 * code repositories
   * in addition to server app, also needed to implement parts of the spec in Cantaloupe
-* we finished the MVP almost a year ago, but our target IIIF viewer (UV) didn't fully implement the 1.0 spec
+* we finished the MVP almost a year ago, but were held up by implementation gaps in third-party apps
+  * our target IIIF viewer (UV) didn't fully implement the 1.0 spec
     * for good reason: plans of browser vendors to tighten restrictions on third-party cookies known when we began
+  * Cantaloupe also lacked functionality
   * the "Interoperability" I in IIIF is true, in theory
 * by Spring '23 we had begun to publish restricted materials